Assuming systems have been breached key to cyber readiness: Panel

-Nations and organisations need to assume that their systems have been breached in order not to be caught off guard when a cyber attack actually happens, panellists at a cyber-security summit in Estonia said on Tuesday.
+SINGAPORE - Nations and organisations need to assume that their systems have been breached in order not to be caught off guard when a cyber attack actually happens, panelists at a cybersecurity summit in Estonia said on Tuesday.

-"The turn of events have just demonstrated to us how (real) the risks are," said Mrs Teo, who is also Minister in-charge of Smart Nation and Cybersecurity.
+"The turn of events has just demonstrated to us how (real) the risks are," said Mrs Teo, who is also Minister in-charge of Smart Nation and Cybersecurity.

 "We should practise zero trust in how we defend our systems and assume we have already been breached.
 This is significant because it changes the way we think about our priorities.
 It means we will also have equal focus on recovery," she added.